The Legend of Zelda

 Walking through enemies

 Link normally stops walking temporarily when using the sword.
 Exceptions to this are while stepping onto the ladder (useful in 7 after the hungry Goriya, and in 1 to steal the key from the Stalfos after the Gels), and when stepping into a door (useful in 9 when skipping the first Patra).
+Catching a boomerang while stabbing will also allow Link to start moving immediately.

 Walking through Patras is a special case.
 It turns out that the orbiting eyes of the Patra don't actually exist hitbox-wise right away.
 This gives you time to walk through them.
 This is important for being able to actually skip the first Patra in level 9, when going toward the Old Man who talks about the Next Room.
 It's also great for trying to skip the second Patra, on the way back from the Silver Arrows, going toward Gannon.